Marc Colls, x-ray of a marina

 What do you think might be the essential factors or attributes for a successful large-yacht marina in the Mediterranean?

 It’s important to differentiate between two marina uses: seasonal - specific spots in the Mediterranean in July and August, like Ibiza - and long-stay.
 These marinas, like Port Tarraco, accommodate boats for long periods, when they’re out of service.
 In the case of long-stay marinas, the first key consideration is to have infrastructure adapted to the size of the boat.
-A marina that was originally designed for 50-metre boats may be able to accommodate 80-metre vessels, but its infrastructure is not adapted to provide the services a boat of that size needs.
-This is typical in the Mediterranean because 30 years ago, it was unimaginable that they would end up building recreational boats measuring more than 100 metres.
+A marina that was originally designed for 50-meter boats may be able to accommodate 80-meter vessels, but its infrastructure is not adapted to provide the services a boat of that size needs.
+This is typical in the Mediterranean because 30 years ago, it was unimaginable that they would end up building recreational boats measuring more than 100 meters.
 So, most commonly, the infrastructure isn’t designed for them.
 It’s like trying to park an elephant in a garage!
 Small bollards, low electrical power and so on.

 Apart from infrastructure, what makes an enclave suitable for a marina in the Mediterranean?

 Well, another key point is good logistical positioning: Having services available nearby is essential.
-For instance, if a boat needs 50,000 litres of fuel, it should be able to get it easily.
+For instance, if a boat needs 50,000 liters of fuel, it should be able to get it easily.
 The marina must be well connected by road to the rest of Europe, and near airports and other methods of transport.
-What’s more, the roads connected to the marina must be equipped to allow large lorries to circulate, for instance.
+What’s more, the roads connected to the marina must be equipped to allow large Lorries to circulate, for instance.
 In short, key considerations are accessibility to services, good transport infrastructure and good positioning.

 And what about the human aspect?
 What about the users?